alpine9000/amiga_examples/README.md

 this will create a bootable ADF image in the ```bin``` directory.

-Load this file directly into your emulator of choice, or even better, run it on the real hardware.
+Load this file directly into your emulator of choice as ```DF0:```, or even better, run it on the real hardware.

 emulators
 ---------